 About the Hawaii Pavilion

 DBEDT organized an island of 20 booths for up to 40 Hawaii companies to create a Hawaii Pavilion.
 The Hawaii Pavilion was located in the East Hall of the Tokyo International Exhibition Center.
 DBEDT identified and contracted with a decorator to design the Hawaii Pavilion with a theme representing a Hawaiian sense of place.
 Companies were responsible for setting up and decorating their area with their sample displays in keeping with the theme.
-Japanese interpreters assisted companies during show hours.
+Japanese interpreters assist companies during show hours.

-Participant eligibility requirements:
+Participant eligibility requirements

 For purposes of implementing this program, the U.S. Small Business Administration (SBA) operationally defines the term ‘eligible small business concern,’ as an entity that: